AndrewDryga/vagrant-box-osx/README.md

 --
 * Do not turn 3D acceleration on, or your Box will start retuning aborted condition and would not start in headless mode
 * VirtualBox doen's have Guest additions for Mac OS X, so you can't have shared folders.
 Instead you can use normal network shared folders
-* Apple's EULA states that you can install your copy on your actual Apple-hardware, plus up to two VMs running on your Apple-hardware.
-So using this box on another hardware is may be illigal
 * If you face VM freezed on message ```hfs mounted macintosh hd on device root_device``` then you need to set cpuidset inside your Vagrantfile: ```vb.customize ["modifyvm", :id, "--cpuidset", "1","000206a7","02100800","1fbae3bf","bfebfbff"]```

 Tips to build your own box